The Growing Population with Vision Loss

 Statistics show that when people hear information, they’re likely to remember only 10% of that information three days later.
 However, if a relevant image is paired with that same information, people retained 65% of the information three days later.

-Despite being a visual society, many in the US suffer from some form of vision impairment, and the numbers are growing significantly.
+Despite being a visual society, many in the U.S. have some form of vision impairment, and the numbers are growing significantly.

 A Glimpse Behind the Increase